Mystery of pole cemented into teacher’s driveway solved

 Turns out, she was right.

-Today she told the Bay of Plenty Times a local company had come forward to admit their mistake.
+Today she told the Bay of Plenty Times a local company had come forward to admit its mistake.

-She said someone from the company left a message “taking ownership” of the error and asking for her to call back on Monday.
+She said someone from the company left a message “taking ownership” of the error and asking for her to call back.

-Hucker said she called back and learned the pole was meant to be part of a gate being installed at another property on her street.
+Hucker said she learned the pole was meant to be part of a gate being installed at another property on her street.

 “I didn’t ask for all the details and I’m not sure exactly how this happened but people are only human and mistakes do happen,” she said.

-She understood they had come forward after seeing media coverage of the story.
+She understood the company had come forward after seeing media coverage of the story.

 “I don’t feel any ill-feeling towards the worker or company responsible for this muddle.”